ENGLISH

 12. Conclusion

 Explain your own evaluation and impression of the text.
-Remember that your opinion and impression must always be supported by evidence from the text.
+Remember that

 Write as many examples as you can.